subfuzion/appmesh-blog/colorapp/README.md

 * `MESH_NAME` should be set to the name you want to use to identify the mesh.
 For this demo, we will call it `appmesh-mesh`.

+To deploy the stack and create the mesh, run

+`examples/infrastructure/appmesh-mesh.sh`:
 ```
 $ ./examples/infrastructure/appmesh-mesh.sh
 ...